 Here are some of the steps you should take if you want to install an EV charging station in your condo:

-- Talk to your neighbors and recruit support for your plan.
+- Talk to your neighbours and recruit support for your plan.
 Emphasize that you will be paying for the upgrade yourself and that the hydro costs will be individually metered and paid by you.

 - Thoroughly research the options and clarify all costs and payments.